disconnect3d/cstrnfinder/README.md

 accompanied with a script that parsed the output of `str*` function calls, filtered the ones that used a string literal as an argument and checked its length against the size argument.
 And I downloaded ~300 different C codebases manually to look for those.
 I found some bugs but I also needed a more scalable solution.

 ## Meet Google BigQuery
 I reminded myself of a [LiveOverflow’s yt video about finding bitcoin keys in GitHub repos through Google BigQuery](https://www.youtube.com/watch?v=Xml4Gx3huag).
 I started playing with Google BigQuery and used its `bigquery-public-data.github_repos` tables.
-As of the time writing this, this dataset was last updated on 20th of March and contains data from 2.5M repositories.
-The ‘contents’ table which holds the text files (and so code) has 274GB of data.
+As of the time writing this, this dataset was last updated on 20th of March 2020 and contains data from 2.5M repositories.
+The "contents" table which holds the text files (and so code) has 274GB of data.

 ## The query
 I wrote the query shown below to find all `str*` calls in all GitHub repositories.
 Note that the `lines` column is an array of all `str*` function calls.
 Iirc it doesn’t matter if it was in one line or span across many lines.